mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 publish_date: 2024-05-08T15:40:27.868Z
 update_date: 2024-05-08T15:40:27.872Z
 ---
-S﻿ome time ago I went for some climbing with a friend.
+A while back I went for some climbing with a friend.
 We camped, climbed some peaks and overall had a blast.

 O﻿n the last day, we made sure to return to base camp early enough as we knew there was some risk of hail for the end of the day.